Soil Health Benchmark Study

 Who Can Participate:

-If you own or manage a farm in Maryland and are passionate about improving your soil health, you are eligible to participate as a Community Scientist or Research Collaborator.
-If you own or manage a farm in Virginia, West Virginia, or Delaware, you may join as a Community Scientist.
+If you own or manage a farm in Maryland, Delaware, Virginia* or West Virginia* and are passionate about improving your soil health, you are eligible to participate as a Community Scientist or Research Collaborator.
 Here’s the difference:

 All farmers are eligible to participate in the project as a community scientist.
 As a community scientist, you will be able to collect your own soil samples and compare your results and measurements to our local and regional research benchmarks.
 You may choose to participate for only one year to better understand the current state of your soil health, or to participate for multiple years and track changes to your soil health over time.
 As a community scientist, you have the freedom to sample from the field(s) of your choice, and to choose between Basic or Standard Cornell soil test packages.
 You will receive community benchmark statistics that include data from our Soil Health Benchmark Study, which can be used to assess your efforts to improve soil health on your farm.